Banana Watermelon Frozen Dog Treats

 Placing the silicone molds on a baking sheet before filling them makes it easier to carry them to the freezer.

-While I prefer using silicone molds and ice cube trays, you can make frozen dog treats in any freezable container including paper cups.
+While I prefer using silicone molds and ice cube trays, you can make frozen dog treats in any freezer-safe container, including paper cups.

 Make the treats an appropriate size for your dog, making smaller treats for smaller dogs.